 Some trust in chariots, and some in horses;

 But we will remember the name of the Lord our God.

 But we have risen and stand upright.”
 Psalm 20:6-8

 We would do well to remember that the God who was faithful then, is the same God who is faithful today.
-Trust is rewarded with Peace, only when that trust is place in the ONE who is trustworthy.
+Trust in Christ is rewarded with Peace—only because that trust is placed in the ONE who is trustworthy.